OSGeo/gdal/swig/python/README.rst

     pip install gdal[numpy]=="$(gdal-config --version).*"

-Users can verify that reaster support has been installed with:
+Users can verify that numpy-based raster support has been installed with:

 ::

     python3 -c 'from osgeo import gdal_array'

-If this command raises an ImportError, raster support has not been properly installed:
+If this command raises an ImportError, numpy-based raster support has not been properly installed:

 ::